locnnil/workshop/docs/how-to/create-ros2-workspace.rst

    workshop@ros2-humble-8584e57d$ source install/setup.bash

-And so on; the SDK already contains the additional :program:`ros2` commands such as :command:`run` and :command:`launch`.
+And so on; the workshop already contains the additional :program:`ros2` commands such as :command:`run` and :command:`launch`, as well as the dependencies specific to your source code that the SDK identified at launch time.

 Benefits